Although blogging has only been around for a few decades, it has rapidly developed into an incredibly successful industry.

 WordPress.org can be easily confused with WordPress.com, so let’s clarify the primary differences between them.

 The main difference between the two relates to who hosts the blog.
 With WordPress.org, you host your own site, whereas with WordPress.com, WordPress.com hosts your blog.
-It would be easier to start with WordPress.com, but you wouldn’t have full control over your site.
+It would be easier to start a blog for free with WordPress.com, but you wouldn’t have full control over your site.

 We’ll begin by talking about WordPress.org because WordPress.org is a more powerful option due to its impressive customization options.